cosmos72/hyperluminal-mem/README.md

 - `(MSIZE-OBJECT object index)` is a generic function that examines a user-defined Lisp object and tells how many words of raw memory are needed to serialize it.

-   Programmers can extend Hyperluminal-MEM by defining specialized methods for it, see `MWRITE-OBJECT` for details.
+   Programmers can extend Hyperluminal-mem by defining specialized methods for it, see `MWRITE-OBJECT` for details.

 - `(MREAD-OBJECT ptr index end-index &key)` is a generic function that reads a serialized user-defined object from raw memory, deserializes and returns it.

-   Programmers can extend Hyperluminal-MEM by defining specialized methods for it, see `MWRITE-OBJECT` for details.
+   Programmers can extend Hyperluminal-mem by defining specialized methods for it, see `MWRITE-OBJECT` for details.

 - `(MWRITE-OBJECT object ptr index end-index)` is a generic function that serializes a user-defined Lisp object, writing it into raw memory.

-   Programmers can extend Hyperluminal-MEM by defining specialized methods for `msize-object`, `mwrite-object` and `mread-object`.
+   Programmers can extend Hyperluminal-mem by defining specialized methods for `msize-object`, `mwrite-object` and `mread-object`.
 Such methods are invoked automatically by `msize`, `mwrite` and `mread` when they encounter a user-defined object, i.e. an instance of structure-object or standard-object or their subclasses.